 (b) Conversion Upon Qualified Public Offering.
-Upon (i) the closing of an underwritten public offering pursuant to an effective registration statement under the Securities Act, or any comparable statement under any similar United States federal statute then in force, covering the offer and sale of Common Stock for the account of the Corporation to the public at an offering price per share of not less than \$5.00 (which amount shall be subject to equitable adjustment whenever there shall occur a stock dividend, stock split, combination of shares, reclassification or similar event with respect to the Common Stock) and with gross proceeds to the Corporation of not less than \$30 million (a "Qualified Public Offering"), (ii) the affirmative vote of a majority of the holders of the then outstanding shares of the Corporation's Preferred Stock, voting together as a single class on an as converted basis or (iii) the affirmative vote of the holders of a majority of the then outstanding shares of Series D Convertible Preferred Stock, each share of Series D Convertible Preferred Stock shall convert, without the payment of any additional consideration, into shares of Common Stock at the Series D Conversion Price then in effect as if the holders thereof had exercised their right to convert under Section 4(a) hereof.
+Upon (i) the closing of an underwritten public offering pursuant to an effective registration statement under the Securities Act, or any comparable statement under any similar United States federal statute then in force, covering the offer and sale of Common Stock for the account of the Corporation to the public at an offering price per share of not less than \$5.00 (which amount shall be subject to equitable adjustment whenever there shall occur a stock dividend, stock split, combination of shares, reclassification or similar event with respect to the Common Stock) and with gross proceeds to the Corporation of not less than \$30 million (a "Qualified Public Offering"), (ii) the affirmative vote of a majority of the holders of the then outstanding shares of Series D Convertible Preferred Stock, each share of Series D Convertible Preferred Stock shall convert, without the payment of any additional consideration, into shares of Common Stock at the Series D Conversion Price then in effect as if the holders thereof had exercised their right to convert under Section 4(a) hereof.